The Bankrate promise

 You will need to agree to the new terms if a settlement is reached — a lump-sum reduced amount, a lower monthly payment or a debt discharge.
 This needs to happen for settlement to move forward, but you’re not obligated to agree to any terms if you don’t want to.
-Depending on how the debt was settled, you may need to make payments to the company handling your debt until your outstanding debt is paid in full.
+Depending on how the debt was settled, you may need to make payments to the company handling your debt.

 Risks of debt settlement

 You could face hefty fees

 The fees associated with debt settlement services vary depending on local and state laws.
 It is not unusual for a third-party debt settlement professional to charge between 15 percent to 25 percent of the debt that gets resolved.
 That means if you’re seeking to settle a debt of $50,000, you’ll pay a fee based on that amount, not on the final negotiated repayment amount.

-However, according to rules enacted by the Federal Trade Commission (FTC) in 2010, debt negotiation companies may charge fees only after they have resolved the debt for the client.
+However, according to rules enacted by the Federal Trade Commission (FTC) in 2010, debt negotiation companies can only charge fees after they have resolved the debt.
 Any debt settlement company or attorney that tries to charge you before the debt is settled is not legitimate.
-Avoid working with them; instead, find a reputable debt settlement professional who follows regulations.
+Instead, find a reputable debt settlement professional who follows regulations.

 Your credit score may be damaged

 Going through the settlement process and resolving debt using this approach will likely negatively impact your credit score.

 For instance, many debt settlement companies ask that you stop making payments on your credit card during negotiations.
 Lenders and creditors are not as likely to negotiate with consumers who can still make monthly payments on their bills.
 Not paying bills, of course, damages your credit.

 “To settle, most creditors require that an account is in a delinquent status,” says debt attorney Leslie Tayne, founder of Tayne Law Group.
 “During the settlement process, an individual’s credit score will often take a hit while the accounts are in negotiation.
 This means you may also be sued.”